Eribakova/CS5010/README.md

 Our approach was to compare bike sharing patterns 'pre-COVID' and 'post-COVID'.
 Because bicycling is a seasonal activity we also decided to compare patterns month-by-month - for example, to compare June 2019 (pre-COVID) to June 2020 (post-COVID).

 There are several analytic limitations.
 First, we don't know how the rider adjusted all aspects of their behavior to reduce risk - e.g., mask wear and diversion away from crowded trails to city streets.
 Anecdotally, mask wear was not common in DC during outdoor exercise particularly in the summer.
-Secondly, Capital Bikeshare made free memberships available to essential workers during 2020, an additional source of demand with unknown time-of-day and day-of-week patterns.
+Secondly, Capital Bikeshare made free memberships available to essential workers during 2020, an additional source of demand with unknown implications for overall trip count and patterns of use.

 We planned four main queries:
 1. How did the number of monthly trips change in 2020 compared to 2019?